-This sentence is governed by Arkansas law.
+3This sentence is governed by Arkansas law.
 ASBA believes any PPC review of student discipline policies is to be initiated by the PPC.
 There is no district requirement to make sure it happens.

-ASBA believes this statutory requirement is an "umbrella" requirement for discipline policies in general rather than requiring EVERY discipline policy to go through a stakeholder committee pre-approval process.
+4ASBA believes this statutory requirement is an "umbrella" requirement for discipline policies in general rather than requiring EVERY discipline policy to go through a stakeholder committee pre-approval process.
 ASBA also believes input from such stakeholders is an important factor in improving discipline policies and gaining/keeping support for those policies.

-Legal References: A.C.A. § 6-13-619(c)

-A.C.A. § 6-17-204, 205 A.C.A. § 6-18-502(b)(1)(2)
+Legal References: A.C.A. § 6-13-619(c) A.C.A. § 6-17-201 et seq.
+A.C.A. § 6-17-2301 et seq.
+A.C.A. § 6-18-502(b)(1)(2)